konsumer/null-units/UNITS.md

 const pitch = await units.load('pitch')
 ```

+You can sue them too, and I will proibably add these to the native host, as well, since they are such useful building-blocks.

 ## wasm units

 Any language that compiles to wasm can be used to make new null-units.
 In general they should be kept effcient, and I tend to favor speed over accuracy.
 These will hopefully run on low-end devices, so they should be pretty small, in general.